-Enjambment, derived from a French word enjambment, means to step over or put legs across.
+Enjambment, derived from the French word enjambment, means to step over, or put legs across.
 In poetry it means moving over from one line to another without a terminating punctuation mark.
-It can be defined as a thought or sense, phrase or clause in a line of poetry that does not come to an end at the line break but moves over to the next line.
+It can be defined as a thought or sense, phrase or clause, in a line of poetry that does not come to an end at the line break, but moves over to the next line.
 In simple words, it is the running on of a sense from one couplet or line to the next without a major pause or syntactical break.

 Features of an Enjambment

 - Enjambment lines usually do not have a punctuation mark at the end.